 Run Hundred shares its top 10 tracks for August 2018.

-To find more workout songs, check out the free database at Run Hundred.
-You can browse the song selections there by genre, tempo and era to find the music that best fits your particular workout routines.
+To find more workout songs, folks can check out the free database at Run Hundred.
+Visitors can browse song selections there by genre, tempo and era to find the music that best fits their particular workout routine.